pytorch/pytorch/docs/cpp/source/frontend.rst

 The PyTorch C++ Frontend
 ========================

-The PyTorch C++ frontend is a pure C++(11) library for GPU and CPU enabled tensor computation, with automatic differentation and high level building blocks for state of the art machine learning applications.
+The PyTorch C++ frontend is a pure C++11 library for CPU and GPU tensor computation, with automatic differentation and high level building blocks for state of the art machine learning applications.

 Description
 -----------

-As part of the `greater PyTorch C++ API
-<https://pytorch.org/cppdocs/index.html>`_, it is based on the ATen ``Tensor``
-library, augmented with an automatic differentiation system by the PyTorch ``Autograd`` API, and builds on top of this a research and production ready solution to high performance machine learning and dynamic (eager) neural networks in pure C++.
-In finer granularity, the C++ frontend consists of the following components:
+The PyTorch C++ frontend can be thought of as a C++ version of the PyTorch Python frontend, providing automatic differentiation and various higher level abstractions for machine learning and neural networks.
+Specifically, it consists of the following components:

 +----------------------+------------------------------------------------------------------------+
 | Component            | Description                                                            |